-Applications (for domestic study) are now open.
+Applications for full-time domestic study are now OPEN.

 Get your application in as soon as you can.
 The CLOSING DATE is 28 January 2023.